Github: https://github.com/ljanastas/.

 PUBLICATIONS

 2026.
-Anastasopoulos, L. Jason and Jie Lian.
-“The Limits of Authoritarian AI” (Forthcoming at The Journal of Democracy)
+Anastasopoulos, L. Jason, and Jie Jason Lian.
+"The Limits of Authoritarian AI."
+Journal of Democracy 37, no. 2 (2026): 5-17.

 2026.
 L. Jason Anastasopoulos.
 “How Many Followers Would Plato Have?”
 Journal of Democracy (Online Exclusive).